lj92458/wanchat-android/README.md

 ## Translations

-Element X Android supports many languages.
+wanchat Android supports many languages.
 You can help us to translate the app in your language by joining our [Localazy project](https://localazy.com/p/element).
 You can also help us to improve the existing translations.

 Note that for now, we keep control on the French and German translations.

-Translations can be checked screen per screen using our tool Element X Android Gallery, available at https://element-hq.github.io/element-x-android/.
+Translations can be checked screen per screen using our tool wanchat Android Gallery, available at https://element-hq.github.io/element-x-android/.
 Note that this page is updated every Tuesday.

 More instructions about translating the application can be found at [CONTRIBUTING.md](CONTRIBUTING.md#strings).

 ## Rust SDK

-Element X leverages the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) through an FFI layer that the final client can directly import and use.
+wanchat leverages the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) through an FFI layer that the final client can directly import and use.

 We're doing this as a way to share code between platforms and while we've seen promising results it's still in the experimental stage and bound to change.

 ## Status

 This project is actively developed and supported.
-New users are recommended to use Element X instead of the previous-generation app.
+New users are recommended to use wanchat instead of the previous-generation app.

 ## Minimum SDK version

-Element X Android requires a minimum SDK version of 24 (Android 7.0, Nougat).
+wanchat Android requires a minimum SDK version of 24 (Android 7.0, Nougat).
 We aim to support devices running Android 7.0 and above, which covers a wide range of devices still in use today.

 Element Android Enterprise requires a minimum SDK version of 33 (Android 13, Tiramisu).
 For Element Enterprise, we support only devices that still receive security updates, which means devices running Android 13 and above.
 Android does not have a documented support policy, but some information can be found at [https://endoflife.date/android](https://endoflife.date/android).